openalpr/doc/source/watchman.rst

     bash <(curl -s https://deb.openalpr.com/install)

-  5. To connect the agent to the OpenALPR Cloud, choose "install_agent".
+  5. Choose "install_agent" and select yes/no when prompted to connect the Agent to your cloud account.
   6. If you are using a GUI, you can configure the agent using the alprdconfig utility by running the following command:

   .. code-block:: bash

     sudo alprdconfig

-  7. If your server does not have a GUI and you wish to connect your software to an Watchman web server, run the following commands.
+  7. If your server does not have a GUI and you wish to connect your software to a Watchman webserver, run the following commands:
-     - Type "n" to choose "no" to registering with the OpenALPR Cloud.
      - Type the command alprlink-register -w https://[ip_address_of_web_server] .
-     - Type in the e-mail address and password that you used to install the web server.
+     - Type in the e-mail address and password for your OpenALPR Cloud account, or the one you used when installing the on-premise webserver.

 Docker